ScotDev/wescraper/Readme.md

-A work in progress python project.
+# A work in progress python web scraper.

 This web scraper goes to a specified page on Unsplash and find the download links for individual photos.
 It then stores the links in a list, iterates over them and downloads the image file at end of each url.